-Entrepreneurs in the Middle East and North Africa participate in a year-long program that includes virtual and in-person training and culminates in a boot camp and conference in Jordan.
-IJNet awards up to US$4,000 in seed funding to the participants with the most promising projects.
+Entrepreneurs in the Middle East and North Africa participate in a year-long program that includes virtual and in-person training and features a two-day boot camp alongside the ARIJ conference in Jordan.
+IJNet awards up to US$12,000 in seed funding to the participants with the most promising projects.

 Since 2014, the Mentoring Center has catalyzed a culture of entrepreneurship and independent media across the MENA region.
 Among the highlights:

 - Yasmine Ibrahim El Shayeb, a 2015 Mentoring Center participant from Egypt, has expanded the funding for her Digital Museum of Women project — a platform that documents women's history and current issues in Egypt.
 Additional funding, from an Egyptian foundation that advocates for cultural development Egypt’s German Cultural Institute, totals more than US$30,000.

 - Zeid Alfatlawy, a 2015 participant from Iraq who also won a US$1,000 grant from the Mentoring Center, has won several local journalism awards for his work at Akad News Agency, the independent Iraqi news site he incubated through the program.